sravikamandapati-sudo/Netflix/README.md

-# Netflix
+# Netflix Data Anlaysis
-I have created a Power BI dashboard for Netflix dataset using different dat acleaning and data visyalization steps.
+## Project Objective**
+Created a netflix dashboard to understand the different genres and and percentages of different genres, and which has the highest rating and their released years.

+## Dataset Used